Ford looking to cut thousands of jobs in Europe – DW – 11/20/2024

 Western carmakers could face billions in fines if they fail to meet new EU regulations on carbon emissions which are due to go into force next year.
 Their push to sell more EVs is also curbed by competition from China, where a myriad of carmaking firms are able to offer cheaper electric cars.

-On top of upcoming regulation and increased competition, Berlin was forced to cut government subsidies for EVs in December last year, in order to pass the government budget.
+On top of upcoming regulation and increased competition, Berlin cut government subsidies for EVs in December last year, in order to pass the government budget.
 Analysts report a sales slump of 28.6% for electric cars in Germany in the first nine months of this year.

 Ford puts pressure on German government